There is no one right way of traveling by motorcycle.

-Some people love to camp, others find camping a form of torture and hate having to hall all that gear on their bikes.
+Some people love to camp, others find camping a form of torture and hate having to haul all that gear on their bikes.
 Some people love the personal, "homey" nature of a bed & breakfast, and others much prefer the anonymity and predictability that staying in a chain or luxury hotel brings.
 Some people want to be on the lookout for ways to save money, others want travel to be their opportunity to splurge.
 Some people want to do everything on their own, and others want everything planned out and arranged for them by a professional travel agent long before they start their trip.

 You have to find out which is right for you.
 If you like it, then it's the right way of traveling.